 Ken Hamel started his business of Cros-Man Direct Underground Ltd. in 2004 as Owner/Manager to Field Operations.
 He continued to expand the business with trust and integrity to deliver customer-centered service to consistently complete top quality projects on time.
 The company goal was to aim for success with both client and employee satisfaction and his record of return clients and long-term employees is outstanding.
 Safety for the employees and the job site is a top priority with respect and protection of the environment.

-In March 2016, Ken sold the company to the Energold Group (www.energold.com) and he will continue to operate with the same high standards and goals.
+In March 2016, Ken sold the company to the Energold Group (www.energold.com).